defenseunicorns/pepr/docs/OnSchedule.md

 - Ensure that all date times are provided in GMT to maintain consistent scheduling.
 - Review your scheduling needs to determine if OnSchedule is suitable for your use case compared to traditional CronJobs.
-- OnSchedule waits for the store to be ready before executing because the schedule is stored in etcd.
-This means that if the store is not ready, the schedule will not run.
+- OnSchedule is backed by the Pepr Store so it has to wait for the store to be ready before executing.
+This means that there will be a (slight) delay between the time Pepr starts up and the time OnSchedule can begin executing scheduled tasks.